AJKBajwa/ESP32-CAM-Weight/README.md

 ![Image](ESP-CAM-pinout.png)
 # ESP32-CAM-Weight
-Use ESP32 Cam to upload images to S3 bucker when a new object is placed or taken off of the Weight Scale.
+Use ESP32 Cam to upload images to S3 bucket when a new object is placed or taken off of the Weight Scale.

 ## Pre-requisites